petedavisdev/petedavis.dev/_posts/deploy-vuepress-to-github-pages.md

 npm run build && npx gh-pages docs/.vuepress/dist
 ```

-That's all there is to it!
+That's all there is to it! :smile:

-After you run this command, you will find a link to your deployed site in your GitHub Repository settings, which will be something like **https://username.github.io/repo-name/**
+After you run this command, you will find a link to your deployed site in your GitHub repository settings, which will look something like this:  **https://username.github.io/repo-name/**

 ### A little config